 More information on Service Plans

-After six months has passed since your child was removed from your home a permanency hearing will be held.
+After six months have passed since your child was removed from your home, a permanency hearing will be held.
 The judge will review how your child is adjusting to life outside of your home and will review your service plan and the progress you are making in meeting the goals set out for you in that plan.
 Permanency hearings occur every four months or so on average, but a judge can decide to hold them closer together if your situation merits that.

-If the court has appointed a special advocate for your child, a layperson whose job it is to simply observe proceedings and report to the judge, then this person may also file a report with the court.
+If the court has appointed a special advocate for your child, a layperson whose job it is to observe proceedings and report to the judge, this person may also file a report with the court.
 Their report will detail what has been going on in the case and what needs to be done for your child to prosper moving forward.
 How is your child doing in foster care?
 How have their grades been in school?
 How is your child doing overall- is he happy or sad?

 A settlement agreement is reached when any issues can be resolved in mediation.
 The agreement will be in writing and will be signed by all of the parties to your case.
 The agreement will become a court order that goes into the record of your case.

-In tomorrow’s blog post we will begin our discussion by going over what a final hearing is and how it impacts your CPS case.
+In tomorrow’s blog post, we will begin our discussion by going over what a final hearing is and how it impacts your CPS case.

 Questions about a CPS case?
 Contact the Law Office of Bryan Fagan